 - exchange students.

-If any questions, contact the course responsible of the given course.
+If any questions, contact the course coordinator of the given course.

 - Master coordinator: Student administrator handling the course admission.